How to Metal Scream

 - Yell singing – learning to combine the screaming techniques mentioned above with clean singing.
 This is usually done by adding vocal fry, increased support, and increased projection to a student’s middle range from their clean singing.

-3. How to metal scream with good airflow
+Thirdly, how to metal scream with good airflow:

 One common mistake for those new to metal screaming is not enough airflow.
 Sound (singing or screaming) is made when airflow comes from the lungs and the vocal cords provide resistance to turn the air into sound.
 Unfortunately, metal singers all too often use too much pressure but not enough airflow.
 Learning how to apply pressure at the vocal cords while still allowing air to come out freely will mean less wear and tear on the voice, a louder sound, and more control.
 This will help in discovering your true sound, and being able to learn all types of screaming.